 How do I become an EAPS major?

 MIT Freshmen choose a department for their major at the end of the Spring term.
-If you would like to discuss majoring in EAPS please talk to any faculty member or contact or stop by the EAPS Education Office (54-912).
+If you would like to discuss majoring in EAPS please talk to any faculty member or stop by the EAPS Education Office (54-912).